Nicotine Pouches vs Cigarettes Compared (2026)

 What Cigarettes Contain

 A single cigarette produces more than 7,000 chemical compounds when burned.
-Of these, at least 70 are known carcinogens (cancer-causing substances).
+Of these, at least 70 are known carcinogens (CDC (2021)).
 The major harmful constituents include:

 - Tar: A sticky residue that accumulates in the lungs, causing inflammation and disease